 The Architectural Technology degree has been running successfully for a number of years at Preston, offering both full, part-time and sandwich modes of study.
-The course is fully accredited by the CIAT and there is recognition in the wider community and within industry of the quality of the course and its progression to career pathways and number students over the years winning regional and national awards.
+The course is fully accredited by the CIAT and there is recognition in the wider community and within industry of the quality of the course and its progression to career pathways and number of students over the years winning regional and national awards.

 We are committed to delivering academic learning of the highest quality, helping you to stretch your mind and fulfil your university ambitions.
-This course combines the academic expertise of industry active staff with visiting lectures form practice and professional bodies.
+This course combines the academic expertise of industry active staff with visiting lectures from practice and professional bodies.

 You will be taught by highly experienced tutors.

 The five main areas of study are:

 Full-time: The fee for the first year of the course will be £5,500 (UK/EU).
 Fees for years 2 to 4 will be £9,250* (UK/EU) per year

 *Tuition Fees are per year unless otherwise stated.